beaufour/flickr-download/README.md

     flickr_download -k <api key> -s <api secret> -d <set id> -n title_and_id

 Download private or restricted photos by authorising against the users account. (see below)

+# Installation

+To install this script use the Python pip utility bundled with your Python distribution:

+    pip install flickr_download

 # API key